gskaggs/blog/posts/commencement-speeches.md

 Finally, Gaiman concludes that if you don't know what you're doing, then pretend you are someone who is wise or competenet.
 Then just behave how that person would.

-> I learned to write by writing.
-I tended to do anything as long as it felt like an adventure, and to stop when it felt like work, which meant that life did not feel like work.

 <hr>